When Will You Know It’s Time to Sell Gold?

 Today vs 1980

 However, today central banks find themselves in a worse position than 1980.
-It will likely be very difficult to raise interest rates to make them strongly positive after inflation, without destroying their economies in the process.
+It will likely be very difficult to raise interest rates to make them strongly positive after inflation (and keep them there for an extended period), without destroying their economies in the process.

 In mid 2019 the Federal Reserve halted their interest rate rises much earlier than originally planned.
 Having only managed to raise rates back to 2.5%.
-They have so far managed to get them higher than that in the USA.
-But can they realistically go much higher?
+Now the USA and just about every other central bank on the planet have begun to cut interest rates again.

 For more on this topic see: Real Interest Rates vs Gold Prices – What Can They Tell Us About When to Buy Gold in New Zealand?